SincereCSL/IndieHackerProducts/README.md

 ### Project Introduction

-In this project, the author will develop some things that come from his ideas and some interesting gadgets that he is interested in.
+In this project, the author will develop some things that come from his ideas and some interesting gadgets he is interested in.